neonkore/waypipe/CONTRIBUTING.md

 * `printf` should be called with the correct format codes.
 For example, `%zd` for `ssize_t`, and the `PRIu32` macro for `uint32_t`.
 * Avoid unnecessary casts.

+## Comments

+Explain precisely that which is not obvious. `/* ... */` is preferred to `// ...` for longer comments; the leading `/*` and trailing `*/ do not need lines of their own.
+Use Doxygen style (`/**`) for functions and structs that need commenting, but not to the point where it hinders source code readability. waypipe is not a library.